eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 This section lists the requirements to be met by Attestation Providers:
 - An Attestation Provider SHALL implement the protocols specified in Annex 4.
-- The Attestation Provider SHALL register with the Federation Authority to obtain proper authorization for issuing proof of age attestations.
+- An Attestation Provider SHALL register with the Federation Authority to obtain proper authorization for issuing proof of age attestations.
-- The Attestation Provider SHOULD be a qualified or non-qualified trust service provider (TSP) registered in the eIDAS dashboard as a provider of certificates for electronic signature in accordance with Article 22 of 2014/910.
+- An Attestation Provider SHOULD be a qualified or non-qualified trust service provider (TSP) registered in the eIDAS dashboard as a provider of certificates for electronic signature in accordance with Article 22 of 2014/910.
-- The Attestation Provider SHALL NOT issue a Proof of Age attestation before verifying the attestation subject's age at the Level of Assurance 'substantial' or 'high'.
+- An Attestation Provider SHALL NOT issue a Proof of Age attestation before verifying the attestation subject's age at the Level of Assurance 'substantial' or 'high'.

 ## 3.4 Relying Party

 This section lists the requirements to be met by Relying Parties:
 - A Relying Party  SHALL implement the protocols specified in Annex 4
 - A Relying Party SHALL validate the authenticity and the integrity of a presented Proof of Age attestation.
 - A Relying Party SHALL validate that the Attestation Provider of a presented Proof of Age attestation is authorized to issue Proof of Age attestations.
 - A Relying Party SHALL evaluate that a presented Proof of Age attestation.